carlyrichmond/elasticsearch-web-search-experiences/README.md

-# elasticsearch-web-search-experiences
+# Elasticsearch Web Search Experiences

-Content and solution for workshop "Building Search Experiences on the Web with Elasticsearch"
+This repo contains the content and solution for the workshop [Building Search Experiences on the Web with Elasticsearch](https://codebar.io/events/building-search-experiences-on-the-web-with-elasticsearch), run as part of [codebar Festival 2024](https://festival.codebar.io/).